rukbotto/jekyll-image-data/README.md

     - https://upload.wikimedia.org
 ```

-You can put the complete url of the image or just part of it.
-In the above example, data from any image that contains the string `/media/images/800x600.png` or `https://upload.wikimedia.org` in the `src` attribute won't be added to the data variable for that post or page.
+You can put the complete URL of the image or just part of it.
+In the above example, data from any image that contains the string `/media/images/800x600.png` or `https://upload.wikimedia.org` in the `src` attribute won't be added to the data variable for any post or page.

 ## Development